ultimaweapon/tsuki/README.md

 ## Status

 Almost ready for release.
 Everything are working as expected and Lua test cases are passed.
-The developer want to revise the API that return Lua object before release.
+The developer being working on the final cleanup before release.
 Note that the first release will have **incomplete** Lua standard library.

 ## Features